mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/twomillion/index.md

 ![Domain homepage Wappalyzer extension](domain-homepage-wappalyzer.png)

-This reveals that this web page is using PHP.
+This confirms that this web page is using PHP.

 #### Exploration